0x-h4x/Powershell-Collection/README.md

 [**DeleteAllUsers.Ps1**](https://github.com/0x-h4x/Powershell-Collection/blob/main/DeleteAllUsers.ps1)

-*This scripts deletes all local users besides the ones specified.
+*This scripts deletes all users besides the ones specified.
 This included both local and hybrid / AD users.*
 *You will be promted to list the users to exclude.
 It must be run as an Administrator as we are modifying files outside the users scope*

 [**IncreaseSCCMCache.ps1**](https://github.com/0x-h4x/Powershell-Collection/blob/main/IncreaseSCCMCache.ps1)